-Fully re-vamped UCB Code of Conduct was rolled out in 2022.
+The fully revamped UCB Code of Conduct was rolled out in 2022.
 The UCB Code of Conduct reinforces the ethical principles and commitments (including commitment to human rights) which must drive our decisions and actions.
 Available in 24 languages (including Norwegian), the Code applies to all employees, agents and consultants acting on behalf of UCB.
 We are responsible for embodying our Code of Conduct, living by our commitments to each other and our stakeholders.

-In 2023, 100% employees completed the Code of Conduct training.
-Third parties are also expected to acknowledge and adhere to the principles of the Code of Conduct, and this expectation is reflected in our Supplier Code of Conduct and in their legal agreements with UCB where necessary.
+In 2024, 98% of UCB employees completed the Code of Conduct training.
+Third parties are also expected to acknowledge and adhere to the principles of the Code of Conduct, and this expectation is reflected in our Responsible Sourcing Standards for Business Partners and in their legal agreements with UCB where necessary.